-Approximately 5,000 people in the U.S. filed lawsuits against GlaxoSmithKline (GSK) since Paxil, the brand-name of the drug paroxetine, became available in 1992.
+Approximately 5,000 people in the U.S. have filed lawsuits against GlaxoSmithKline (GSK) since Paxil, the brand-name of the drug paroxetine, became available in 1992.
 Some of these claims were class-action suits.
 Cases alleged Paxil led to birth defects, withdrawal symptoms, or suicides.

 In October 2009, the first birth defect case against the drug manufacturer went to trial.
 A Philadelphia jury awarded $2.5 million to 3-year-old Lyam Kilker, who was born with severe heart malformations as a result of his mother’s use of Paxil for mild anxiety while she was pregnant.

-The jury found GSK “negligently failed to warn” a doctor treating Kilker’s mother, Michelle David, about Paxil’s risks and that the drug was a “factual cause” of her son’s heart defects.
+The jury found that GSK “negligently failed to warn” the doctor treating Kilker’s mother, Michelle David, about Paxil’s risks and that the drug was a “factual cause” of her son’s heart defects.

-David used Paxil prior to Dec.
-8, 2005, when the FDA sent out a letter to physicians suggesting the drug might contribute to heart defects in infants when taken during the first trimester.
-Because of these findings, the FDA required GSK to update the pregnancy warning to “Category D” on Paxil’s label, which signifies a positive evidentiary risk to fetal health.
+David had taken Paxil prior to Dec.
+8, 2005, when the FDA informed physicians that the drug might contribute to heart defects in infants when taken during the first trimester.
+Because of these findings, the FDA required GSK to update the pregnancy warning on Paxil’s label to “Category D,” which signifies a positive evidentiary risk to fetal health.

-In the largest pharmaceutical settlement in U.S. history, GSK in 2012 agreed to plead guilty and pay $3 billion to resolve criminal and civil liability for promoting Paxil and other prescription drugs for unapproved uses and failing to report safety data about the medications.
+In the largest pharmaceutical settlement in the nation’s history, GSK in 2012 agreed to plead guilty and pay $3 billion to resolve criminal and civil liability for promoting Paxil and other prescription drugs for unapproved uses and failing to report safety data about the medications.

-The settlement was part of the so-called whistle-blower law, officially the False Claims Act, which dates back to 1863.
-Four GSK employees tipped off the government about a range of improper practices between the late 1990s and mid-2000s.
+Liability was established under the False Claims Act, also called the “Lincoln Law,” when four GSK employees tipped off the government about a range of improper practices between the late 1990s and mid-2000s.